 PSG may amend this Policy at any time without notice.
 In the event any such amendments are made, PSG will post the updated Policy to the Website.
 By continuing to use the Website and making use of our services you acknowledge that we shall process your Personal Information in accordance with the updated Policy.
 If you are not comfortable with the updated Policy, you should not use or access (or continue to use or access) the Website and/or our services.

 We are committed to protecting the privacy needs of children and we encourage parents and guardians to take an active role in their children’s online activities and interests.
 Our services are not intended for and may not be used by children under the age of 13.
 We do not knowingly collect information from children under the age of 13 and we do not target children under the age of 13.

 14. OUR CONTACT INFORMATION

-If you have any questions (including relating to transfers of your Personal Information outside the EEA), please feel free to contact us by email at: firstname.lastname@example.org.
+If you have any questions (including relating to transfers of your Personal Information outside the EEA or UK) or would like to exercise any of your rights set out above, please feel free to contact us by emailing firstname.lastname@example.org.

 |2 years||Used to distinguish users.|